 If you buy the HP or a similar 13.3" 2-in-1 notebook, get the Tshing Sleeve Case.
 It's much nicer than the bundled HP case and matches the computer's dark ash silver color scheme.
 And, the Samsung T3 External SSD 500GB has been a great backup and transfer solution.

-My "pure Google" Nexus 6P (on Google's Project Fi network) survived this round of upgrades.
+My Google Nexus 6P, on the Project Fi network, survived this round of upgrades.
 The high-powered, bloat-free device gets the latest Android software updates and is the mobile data hub for my new WiFi-only tablet and PC.

 If you're looking for a new phone, the Pixel is the way to go.
 But, its Huawei predecessor (the 6P) is still one of the best phones in the market.

 Apple, Google and Microsoft are the titans of consumer technology.
 IMO, each has claimed a device category.